 Student and parent surveys, Teacher feedback, Leadership team input, and Georgia Health Climate Survey.
+GSAPS data was used to identify needs.

 What does the perception data tell you? (perception data can describe people's knowledge, attitudes, beliefs, perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")